Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 * **Data.
 The facts**.
 The licence change to be introduced in the next version includes a large fee for usage in commercial settings.

 * **Information.
 Adding context**.
 The raw facts are interpreted and linked to the organisation’s own environment.
 For example, in the near future, the organisation will be liable to pay a significant amount to keep using this library, at this point you should know exactly how much in a given period.
-Perhaps you would also know the cost of migrating to another library, tho the figure might not be precise.
+Perhaps you would also know the cost of migrating to another library, the figure might not be precise.
 Not only do members of the organisation understand what changed, but also where it matters, when it will start affecting the system and why.

 * **Knowledge.
 Understanding and gaining deeper insights**.
 With the contextualised information in hand, some of these activities would probably follow:
     * Conducting a survey of alternative libraries to find viable drop‑in replacements